7 Pros and Cons of Using CMS for a Website

 Tejas Padliya, Tech Leader

 For big projects with enough budget, I’ll create a custom Laravel-based solution from scratch.
-But for most websites, WordPress is still the best option out there, even with all its flaws.
+But for most websites, CMS is still the best option out there, even with all its flaws.

 Vincent Schmalbach, Web Developer, AI Engineer & SEO Expert, Vincent Schmalbach